farzanyazdanjou/coconut-open-api-js/README.md

 Set a filter which will tell the API to return time slots at the location matching the provided identifier.

+- `attendedBy(users: number | number[])`

+Set a filter which will tell the API to return time slots that match availability of the additional user matching the provided identifier.

 - `between(start: string, end: string)`

 Set a filter which will tell the API to return time slots between a given start and end date time string.